 About Lindsay D. Camandona

 Lindsay Camandona’s South Sound roots run deep.
-So does her fascination with the law.
+So does her fascination

 The fifth-generation Tacoma native recalls as a youngster “watching Perry Mason and a host of other TV court shows,” and regularly being counseled by family and friends that she was certain to become a lawyer.
 Lindsay carried those affirmations with her through college and law school, after which she joined a small general practice in Tacoma.
 It was there, she said, that she came to recognize—and appreciate—those all-important fundamentals of effective lawyering.

 "I learned early that a lawyer’s most prized professional asset is credibility—and credibility is earned.
 For me, it results from serving as a zealous client advocate at all times and in all circumstances, being flawlessly organized and well-prepared, and staying current on case law and the ever-changing body of legal rules."

 Beyond these attributes, Lindsay cites empathy, “a certain level of objectivity,” and the ability to relate to a wide variety of people as indispensable elements of effective family law practice.
 Feedback from clients suggests she possesses all these qualities—and then some.